 The minimum depth of embedment required is 5.44m

-The loads applied at the ground surface vertically are called surcharge loads and have been assumed to increase the lateral stresses uniformly throughout the wall height.
+The vertical loads applied at the ground surface are called surcharge loads and have been assumed to increase the lateral stresses uniformly throughout the wall height.
 For uniform surcharge loading, the increase in lateral stress can be evaluated by using the following equation (Romanoff, 1957)

 Where: